grafana/observability-workshop-breakouts/breakout_1_The-current-approach-to-observability/breakout_1_exercise.md

 ### Questions
 [Frontend O11y](https://cfdb56.grafana.net/a/grafana-kowalski-app/apps/479/overview?var-show_lab_data=false&from=now-1h&to=now)
 1. How many page loads have there been in the last 1 hour?
-1. What is the value of the first contentful paint core web vital over the past 1 hour?
+1. What is the value of the largest contentful paint core web vital over the past 1 hour?
 1. In the last 1 hour which pages have errors?
 1. [Optional] What are an three example of some of the errors over the last 1 hour?